WilliamStam/CandidateProject/readme.md

 ### System Logs: `/api/logs` and `api/logs/x`

+Any errors while in prod mode, subscription events etc are added in here.
+Both the endpoints use `GET`.
+The details of the event adds the context data to the output.

 ## Dev mode

-dev mode uses Whoops for the error handler. the docker container includes the default mode which is production (dev = false) so it will hide the error messages and show friendly ones (or not friendly mwhahaha) these are3 controlled in the `/app/Container.php` file. ive added a query string switch if you want to toggle between dev mode and prod mode. very creatively `?dev=1` (or `?dev=you+are+hired`) - anything `dev=...`
+dev mode uses Whoops for the error handler. the docker container includes the default mode which is production (dev = false) so it will hide the error messages and show friendly ones (or not friendly mwhahaha) these are controlled in the `/app/Container.php` file. ive added a query string switch if you want to toggle between dev mode and prod mode. very creatively `?dev=1` (or `?dev=you+are+hired`) - anything `dev=...`

 ### Profiler

 use the `?dev=1` option on any of the endpoints and it will include the full profiler as a `PROFILER` key to the json (so when working with the system the profiler is always in your face)

 The profiler keeps track of all items added in and how long they took to run and the memory used.
 In a real app i also calculate offsets n stuff to create a waterfall effect in my front end when displaying the profiler.
+As an example:

 ![words/profiler.png](words/profiler.png)